[Skip to Content]

 ACCESS POLICY

 The African Studies Association is committed to ensuring that its services and meetings are accessible to all.
-If you have any special needs or require special assistance to participate in an ASA event, please contact the Secretariat via email at members@africanstudies.org.
+If you require special assistance or accommodations, please contact the Secretariat via email at members@africanstudies.org.

 GRADUATE STUDENT PAPER PRIZE